SOUTH AFRICA 1997 | BULLETS WITH BUTTERFLY WINGS

 Visiting the prison, now a living museum, I met an ex-inmate who knew Mandela personally and told me about Mandela's commitment to education and learning, especially reading books, as exemplified by his famous remark, "We'll turn this prison into a library."

-My homestay family lived in a Cape township named Surrey Estate.
+My host family lived in a Cape township named Surrey Estate.

 The father of the family was originally from Durban, of Indian ancestry, while his wife was from Cape Town and of Malaysian ancestry, and they had two daughters in their early twenties.